 Given that this gift of time away from parish ministry is only available every 10 years, we do not wish to be too prescriptive and so offer a flexibility of approach to this process, which is fundamentally one of discernment.
-Each archdeaconry has appointed an adviser to work with applicants in this discernment process and it is essential that you consult your adviser at an early stage (see Appendix B for fuller details of their role).
+Each archdeaconry has appointed an adviser to work with applicants in this discernment process and it is essential that you consult your adviser at an early stage, but after you have received support from your area bishop and area dean for both the sabbatical and the proposed dates of the sabbatical (see Appendix B for fuller details of the role of the archdeaconry sabbaticals adviser).

-You will also need to plan your sabbatical in good time, both to ensure that the study or professional development project is appropriate and realisable; and that there is sufficient pastoral cover for absence.
+You will also need to plan your sabbatical in good time, both to ensure that the learning project is appropriate and realisable; and that there is sufficient cover for absence.

 Sabbatical Aims - It is important to establish a realistic aim.
-This should be modest and achievable, to leave time for rest, renewal, recreation and refreshment.
+This should be modest and achievable, giving time for rest, renewal, and retreat.
 If you plan something too ambitious, you may not be able to achieve all you wish, leaving you feeling frustrated on your return to regular ministry.

 Cost - When planning the outline of the sabbatical, it is important for all costs to be considered and sources of funding identified.
-The diocese has limited funds that it offers in the form of small grants.
+The diocese has limited funds that it offers in the form of small grants - currently up to a maximum of £500.
 You need to allow enough time for the submission of applications, given that many trusts are small and only meet occasionally.
 You will need to include an accurate breakdown of costs in your application.

-Cover - The timing of the sabbatical should be discussed with your incumbent or the area dean.
-You may also discuss the best timing with the sabbatical adviser, but it is important to obtain local consent for the dates you eventually decide upon.
-This is to ensure continuity of pastoral care and avoid putting colleagues in the deanery under unreasonable pressure if a number of ministers are away at the same time.
-This will be particularly important in those deaneries where resources available to take services and provide pastoral care may be stretched.
+Cover - The timing of the sabbatical should be agreed with your incumbent (if you are an associate minister or LLM), team rector (if you are a team vicar) or the area dean (if you are an incumbent or team vicar).
+You must also discuss the best timing and provision for cover with the sabbatical adviser, but it is important to obtain local consent for the dates you eventually decide upon.
+This is to ensure continuity of ministry and avoid putting colleagues in the deanery under unreasonable pressure if a number of ministers are away at the same time.
+This will be particularly important in those deaneries where resources available to cover your day-to-day ministry may be stretched.
+You ought to consider all aspects of your ministry when arranging cover, particularly: Sunday and mid-week services, pastoral offices, chairing the PCC, and ministry within the wider community.
 Shortage of adequate cover may mean that you will need to re-negotiate the timing of the sabbatical.

-Team vicars, associate and house for duty priests and LLMs will all need to have the agreement of their incumbent.
-It is also vital that churchwardens are informed as soon as possible of the intention to take a sabbatical.
+It is also vital that you communicate with your churchwardens as soon as possible about your intention to take a sabbatical.

-Arrangements for sabbatical cover need to be clearly communicated to the following:
+Arrangements for sabbatical cover need to be clearly communicated with the following: